nemears/egm/README.md

     BaseSet& getReferences() { return references; }

-    // init needs to be defined for proper execution void init() {
+    // init needs to be defined for proper execution
+    // it is best practice to make it private
+    private:
+    void init() {
         references.opposite(&BaseSet::ManagedType::getReferences());
     }

-    // an Info must be defined for proper use, this is just a basic DataType with no bases to
-    // inherit from so we just need to make Info = TypeInfo<BaseType>
-    using Info = TypeInfo<BaseType>;
+    public:

     // Use the macro to cover default constructors with call to init,
     // and the necessary constructor for creation by a manager